astropy/astropy/docs/ticks_labels_grid.rst

     lat.set_ticklabel_position('lr')
     lat.set_axislabel_position('lr')

-we can set the defaults back using:
+We can set the defaults back using:

 .. plot::
    :context: